 Also of interest is that Suffolk has more people living here who work in computers and math than 95% of the places in the US.

 Suffolk is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In terms of college education, Suffolk is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.39% of adults 25 and older in the city have at least a bachelor's degree.